 Information & Communication Technology Education (ICT Education)

-Learning with Information Communication Technology (ICT) provides the essential skills necessary to operate effectively in the 21st century while providing a learning environment that is interesting and engaging.
-ICT education at UNE is integrated across all teaching qualifications.
-We have an outstanding online study program, where we provide support through podcasts, blogs and discussion forums (to name a few) to develop student-teacher interaction.
-On campus courses offer full interaction with staff and students in stimulating workshops and seminars related to developing skills and teaching with ICT.
+Learning with digital technologies provides the essential skills and literacies necessary to operate effectively in our world while providing an environment that is interesting and engaging.
+We have outstanding units where we teach through video, audio, blogs and discussion forums (to name a few) to develop engaging learning communities.
+Our units offer full interaction with staff and students in stimulating workshops and seminars related to developing skills and teaching with learning technologies.
+There are two aspects to our courses and our units of study in digital technologies education:

-Whether you are a student teacher or a qualified teacher wanting to advance your skills, our priority in teacher education is to ensure you develop ICT skills for active and meaningful learning, and to learn ICT teaching and learning strategies.
-We encourage you to be confident and creative in your approach to using ICT in your classroom.
-As a pre-service teacher, you are required to participate in professional experience (practice teaching) in schools to deliver effective teaching and learning activities that employ ICTs to achieve your students' learning outcomes.
+Whether you are a preservice teacher new to digital technologies, or a qualified teacher wanting to advance your skills, our priority area in teacher education is to ensure you develop your skills in using digital technologies for active and meaningful learning, through current and innovative teaching and learning strategies.
+We encourage you to be confident and creative in your approach to using digital technologies in your classroom.
+Pre-service teachers are required to participate in professional experience in schools to deliver effective teaching and learning activities that employ digital technologies to achieve your students’ learning outcomes.

-Our focus is that graduate teachers meet the Australian Institute for Teaching and School Leadership (AITSL) Professional Teaching Standards, and have achieved the mandatory requirements developed by the NSW Board of Studies, Teaching and Educational Standards, namely:
+Our focus is that graduate teachers meet the Australian Institute for Teaching and School Leadership (AITSL) Professional Teaching Standards, and have achieved the mandatory requirements developed by the NSW Education Standards Authority (NESA).
+While some of these organisations often refer to digital technologies as Information and Communication Technology (ICT), their expectations for teachers are as follows:

-• an understanding of the underlying pedagogical assumptions of ICT, eg gender and ethnic bias, educational relevance, social impact, suitability for the classroom environment, for cooperative learning and for peer interaction;
+• an understanding of the underlying pedagogical assumptions of ICT, educational relevance, social impact, suitability for the classroom environment, cooperative learning and peer interaction;

 • an understanding of innovation in information and communication technologies and their potential for enhancing student learning;